Jossyboydgenius/Real-Estate-Booking/README.md

-# Real Estate Web App
+# Real Estate Web Application

 This is a modern real estate web application built with the MERN (MongoDB, Express.js, React, Node.js) stack.